Gears of War: Merchandise

 In July 2007, NECA announced they would be producing Gears of War merchandise, including action figures.
 The first series, available in the second quarter of 2008, included Augustus Cole, Anthony Carmine, Baird, a Locust Drone, a Locust Sniper, Dom Santiago and Marcus Fenix.
 TriForce Sales has obtained a license from Epic Games to create full-scale replicas of the armor and weapons from the game, with assistance of sculptor Sid Garrand of Nightmare Armor Studios.
 The units were available for advanced order in July 2008.
 Mindzeye Studios has created foot high statues of Gears of War characters.

 Reception

 All of the Gears of War titles have been received positively, and the original trilogy is critically acclaimed.
 IGN rated Gears of War 3 the 22nd best Xbox 360 game, out of a list of 25.
 In 2010, Lasse Pulkkinen from Techno Buffalo called Gears of War 2 the best looking game on the Xbox 360.
 In 2011, readers of Guinness World Records Gamer's Edition voted Augustus Cole as the 46th-top video game character of all time.

+Aggregate review scores As of December 9, 2019.